 It seems silly that we even have to point this out, but we have heard from so many recruiters, business owners, hiring managers, and HR personnel who all say that typos are the #1 thing that gets resumes tossed.
 It is really hard to edit your own writing.
 That is why all the famous writers have editors.
 Don’t rely on just yourself to proof your own resume.
 Have your friends, family members, librarian, or anyone else who is willing, check your resume for errors.
 Even better, seek help from professional resume writers who can do even more to help you than just look for typos.
 Get a free critique of your resume today!

 #2.
 Generic Cover Letters

-If your cover letter reads like you could put any job title or company name at the top than it will cost you the job.
+If your cover letter reads like you could put any job title or company name at the top then it will cost you the job.
 You can start with a template for formatting, that is it!
 The words have to be unique and customized to each position you are applying for.
-Don’t serve up a no brand cover letter when a gourmet version will knock it out of the park.
+Don’t serve up a no-brand cover letter when a gourmet version will knock it out of the park.

 Be sure to include an explanation as to why working for this company is the best move for your career.
 If you’re able to show you’re forward-thinking and eager to learn you are much more likely to get their attention and be considered for the position.

 #3.
 Not Following Directions Carefully

 If you are careful about typos you need to be equally careful about following directions.
 Often times when applying for a job there will be additional instructions.
 Failing to do so signals that you do not have attention to detail and cannot follow instructions.